-IRP is supporting researcher-practitioner partnerships committed to analyzing existing program, administrative, and other data to inform the effectiveness of policies or programs targeted at or likely to affect low-income populations through its Researcher-Practitioner Evaluation Partnership Grants.
+From 2018–2021, IRP supported a series of researcher-practitioner partnerships committed to analyzing existing program, administrative, and other data to inform the effectiveness of policies or programs targeted at or likely to affect low-income populations.

 - increase rigorous rapid-response evaluations of ongoing policies and programs targeted at or likely to affect low-income populations;